charlesnicholson/nanoprintf/README.md

 nanoprintf is a [single header file](https://github.com/charlesnicholson/nanoprintf/blob/readme/nanoprintf.h) in the style of the [stb libraries](https://github.com/nothings/stb).
 The rest of the repository is tests and scaffolding and not required for use.

+nanoprintf is written in C89 for maximal compiler compatibility.
+C99 or C++11 compilers are required (for `uint64_t` and other types) if floating point conversion or C99 modifiers are enabled. nanoprintf does include standard headers but only uses them for types and argument lists; no calls are made into stdlib / libc, with the possible exception of double-to-float conversion.

 ## Usage

 1. Copy `nanoprintf.h` into your codebase somewhere.